Care Quality Commission Local Authority assessments

 2. Feedback from staff and leaders – achieved through conversations with them, compliments and complaints information, surveys, and documentary evidence.

-3. Feedback from partnersis likely to include partners involved in social care, health and wellbeing support and groups such as partnership boards and housing.
+3. Feedback from partners – including partners involved in social care, health and wellbeing support and groups such as partnership boards and housing.

-5. Outcomes – CQC will evaluate the impact we have on individuals and communities.
+5. Outcomes – CQC evaluate the impact we have on individuals and communities.

-The CQC publish their reports for each local authority on their website and outline strengths and areas for development.
-Scores for the themes are combined to give an overall rating of outstanding, good, requires improvement or inadequate are also published on the CQC website.
+Reports are published on the CQC website for each Local Authority and outline strengths and areas for development.
+Scores for themes are combined to give an overall rating of outstanding, good, requires improvement, or inadequate.

 You can find more information about the assessment framework on the CQC website.